-Residents of the Western Cape have access to liveable, accessible, safe, multi-opportunity settlements.
+Residents of the Western Cape have access to liveable, accessible, safe, resilient, multi-opportunity settlements.

 Provide settlements that offer good basic and socio-economic services;

 Offer a range of rental and ownership options that respond to the varied needs and incomes of households; and

 Consistently improve settlements through joint citizen and government effort supported by private sector contributions.

 The main services of the Department are to:

 Provide overall management in the Department in accordance with all applicable acts and policies;

 To facilitate and undertake housing delivery and planning;

 To provide individual subsidies and housing opportunities, including access to basic services, to beneficiaries in accordance with the Housing Code; and